aaallami/LTS/readme.md

 x<y must equal 1 since 2<10.

-We set number of comparsions (count=100).
+We set the number of comparisons (count=100).

-All thes values can be changed in rabbit.mpc file.
+All these values can be changed in rabbit.mpc file.

 1- To compile the code run: